nickimps/Parking_Application/README.md

   - [ ] Admin mode should give capability to quickly see if device is in parking space or not and what is the ID of the parking space in the admin screen
   - [ ] Ability to save a gps location to a file or something
   - [ ] Ability to select a parking space and make it occupied or empty on demand
-- [ ] Pause button that turns of location tracking until reactivated
 - [ ] Geofencing ability, have it turn on precise location when within campus parking lot and go to approximate when it is not on campus parking lot
 - [X] Update user interface, make sure the UI looks presentable
   - [X] LoginActivity